5 Red Flags of a Bad Home Warranty Company

 How can I tell if a home warranty company is legitimate before buying?

 A legitimate company will provide a full sample contract upfront, have a verifiable business address and state license, and clearly disclose all fees, exclusions, and cancellation terms.
 Check their BBB accreditation status and read reviews across multiple independent platforms.
-In regulated states like California, you can verify a provider's license through the state Department of Insurance.
+In regulated states like California and Illinois, you can verify a provider's license through the state Department of Insurance.
 If a company pressures you to sign immediately or refuses to answer basic questions about coverage, treat it as a major red flag.